 Aikido is a Japanese martial art that emphasizes timing and balance breaking as the keys to successfully applying joint locks, throws, and submission holds.
 Aikido focuses on redirecting the opponent's energy and using it against them, rather than exerting force on the opponent, and therefore does not depend on body strength.
-Our instructor, Sean Masaki Flynn, is a third degree black belt who has studied Aikido extensively.
-Practices are held on Tuesdays, Thursdays, and Sundays from 8pm to 11pm.
+Our instructor, Jun Zhao, is a first degree black belt who has studied Aikido extensively.
+Practices are held on Tuesdays and Thursdays 8pm to 10pm and Saturdays from 2pm to 5pm.
 Attendance is not mandatory and the club is open to any member of the Vassar community.

 AirCappella is Vassar College's premier all-whistling a cappella group.
-Since its inception in 2005, AirCappella has made its way into the spotlight of worldwide professional whistling, having represented Vassar at the 2007 International Whistlers Convention in Louisburg, North Carolina.
+Since its inception in 2005, AirCappella has made its way into the spotlight of worldwide professional whistling, having repeatedly represented Vassar at the International Whistlers Convention in Louisburg, North Carolina since 2007.